Picking the right salon management software is crucial.

 Mangomint Website

 Mangomint does not come with a website builder as part of the platform.
-But, as you’ve probably noticed by now, Mangomint offers great integration support.
+But, as you’ve probably noticed, Mangomint offers great integration support.
 This also goes for integrating your booking widget or gift card shop in whatever website builder you use.
+It also comes with a native Shopify integration for those who want to build out an online store and keep inventory and other data in sync with the salon.

-You will however get a client page that you can customize and send clients to in order for them to update their credit card details and see their upcoming appointments at your salon (see example below).
+You also get a client page that you can customize and send clients to in order for them to update their credit card details and see their upcoming appointments at your salon (see example below).

 GlossGenius Website